 Management Training: Market Your Organizational Skills

 Managers, consultants, and business support professionals all stand to see major gains in new jobs from 2006 through 2016, according to BLS projections.
-Some of the fastest growing niches reward technicians who take the time to complete management training, such as:
+Some of these niches reward technicians who take the time to complete management training, such as:

 - Employment services.
-BLS analysts ranked employment and human resources management as the second fastest growing career segment in the country.
-A recent salary survey reported the median annual wage of recruitment and placement specialists as $42,420, with the highest ten percent of professionals earning over $81,860
+Bureau of Labor Statistics analysts ranked employment and human resources management as the second fastest growing career segment in the country in 2008.
+A recent salary survey reported the median annual wage of recruitment and placement specialists as $42,420.

 In these fields, as well as in any industry, management training programs can hone natural organizational instincts into the kind of leadership discipline required at today's most successful companies.
 A growing number of employers subsidize the cost of online certificate programs or even college degrees in management, to help develop strong talent within their organizations.